 Justin Melbourne - Vice President of Recruiting and Community Engagement

-Vice President of Recruiting & Community Engagement — Justin Melbourne
+VP of Recruiting & Community Engagement — Justin Melbourne

 The Vice President of Recruiting and Community Engagement identifies and attracting players of all skill levels to join our club.
 They also build a strong sense of community within our team and local community groups; continuously expanding and strengthening the Fog family.